ScribbleLabApp/ScribbleFoundation/Sources/AccessibilityKit/Documentation.docc/Documentation.md

 ### Explore assistive technologies

-People can personalize their devices by choosing the accessibility features and assistive technologies that give them the best user experience.
+People can personalize ScribbleLab by choosing the accessibility features and assistive technologies that give them the best user experience.
 Make sure your app provides a great experience for people who use assistive technologies by testing your app with them.

 @Links(visualStyle: detailedGrid) {
     - <doc:VoiceCommands>